Unidata/thredds-test-environment/README.md

 We use the following roles when provisioning our images:

 * `cleanup`: General cleanup related tasks, such as remove the temporary build directory and running `ldconfig`
+* `corretto`: Obtain and install LTS versions of Corretto.
 * `general-packages`: Install general packages needed for the build environment using the OS package manager.
 * `gradle-builds-cache-bootstrap`: Pull in and build netCDF-Java to populate the gradle cache for user ubuntu.
 * `init`: Initialize the build environment by ensuring the temporary ansible build directory exists.